facebook pixel Skip to Main Content

 Hazardous Waste

-As of 2020, the Environmental Health and Safety Department has a new Hazardous Waste Management Plan.
+As of 2020, EHSS has a new Hazardous Waste Management Plan.
 This plan includes new Satellite accumulation area signs and hazardous waste labels.

 The Plan can be viewed here:

-EHS encourages all hazardous waste generators to consider ways to minimize the generation of hazardous waste.
-EHS can provide assistance in identifying waste minimization strategies.
+EHS encourages all hazardous waste generators to consider ways to minimize hazardous waste generation.
+EHS can assist in identifying waste minimization strategies.

-EHS removes hazardous waste from satellite accumulation areas in laboratories, work areas and classrooms on the Pocatello Campus weekly.
-Other campuses and non-contiguous facilities are serviced directly by Idaho State’s hazardous waste disposal vendor.
+EHSS removes hazardous waste from satellite accumulation areas in laboratories, work areas and classrooms on the Pocatello Campus weekly.
+Other campuses and non-contiguous facilities are serviced directly by Idaho State’s hazardous waste disposal vendor every 6 months.
 Hazardous waste containers and labels can be requested through the waste pick-up request form.

 Recent updates to the hazardous waste rules included a provision for making a hazardous waste determination at the point of generation.
 EHS has developed resources for assisting in making a hazardous waste determination and is available for consultation and assistance.
 Hazardous waste determination forms should be maintained at the point of generation.